BlackkJaxx/BlackkJaxx/README.md

 - 👋 Hi, I’m @MinervaArgus
 - 👀 I’m interested in ...
 Coding, Anime, Video Games, and Creating Art
 - 🌱 I’m currently ..
-Expanding my knowledge of Java, JavaScript, Three.JS, CSS, and HTML, also learning ADA and Android Studio
+Expanding my knowledge of the many languages I know/use.
+(Java, JavaScript, Python, React.js, Node.js, Racket, C#, C, Ada, Rust, and more)
 - 💞️ I’m looking to collaborate on ... any Web Development Projects that have potential, or Android beginner apps.
 - 📫 How to reach me ...
-Email: minervaargus@gmail.com || Discord JaxPrograms#7987
+Email: jnevins@radford.edu || Discord JaxPrograms#7987